What is Seborrheic Dermatitis?

 As with all supplements meant to promote general well-being, the remedies listed here are by no means a substitute for legitimate medical advice.
 It’s always best to talk to a doctor if you are experiencing problems with your health before taking any supplements.

-Many studies show that dietary changes can have a beneficial effect on SD as they affect weight, blood sugar, and skin conditions.
+Many studies show that dietary changes can have a beneficial effect on seborrheic dermatitis as they affect weight, blood sugar, and skin conditions.
 Certain foods, like sugar and processed foods for example, exacerbate inflammation and fungal growth.
 By contrast, low-sugar and plant-based foods can help combat them (x, x, x, x).

 Foods to include: